| | | | | |

 Spring and fall shoulder seasons may provide the best blend of great weather, fewer crowds, and lower prices along the Central California Coast.

-Sample Five-Day Carmel to Big Sur Itinerary
+Sample Five-Day Monterey, Carmel, Big Sur Itinerary

 To experience the magic of this region for yourself, use the sample 5-day itinerary in this guide to plan your own Central Coast road trip adventure.